Rayvid/men-microservice-skeleton/README.md

 Sentry will see entire exception path (nested exceptions too) when provided Exception classes, or inherited ones, are used.

-## Gitlab CI ready
+## CI ready

-Autobind mservice version to commit hash, lint, test.
+Gitlab - autobind mservice version to commit hash, lint, test.
 Push artifact to gitlab image repository.
+Github - just lint and test for now

 ## Logging built in